Quick hit: Your employee rewards program is a critical part of your employee experience. Here are 5 best practices for employee rewards programs:

 The end result?
 The pizza group performed best, with the compliment group coming in a close second.
 The cash bonus group came in dead last — lower even than Group 1, who received nothing at all.

-Does that mean you should never give employees a cash bonus?
+Does that mean you should never reward employees with a monetary award?
 No. It means this group really liked pizza!

 The takeaway: Don’t guess what matters most to your particular employees.
 Let them choose from a variety of rewards to pick those that are most meaningful (and motivational!) for them.

 You can’t optimize what you can’t measure.
 And it’s nearly impossible to measure the impact of a traditional, manual, or ad-hoc rewards program.
-Think about it — if you give someone a gift card or take them out for lunch, how do you measure productivity, morale, or behavioral change?
+So think about it — if you give someone a gift card or a shout-out at a team meeting, how do you measure productivity, morale, or impact on your bottom line?

 A public recognition and rewards platform, however, offers tools for measuring your investment in rewards.
 Plus, when recognition and rewards are tied to skills or core values, you can track the number of times employees get recognized for a specific skill or value.